best-practice-and-impact/qa-of-code-guidance/book/peer_review.md

 In more depth:

 * Are high level parameters kept in dedicated configuration files?
 * Or would somebody need to work their way through the code with lots of manual edits to reconfigure for a new run?
+This is much more risky.

 Most analysis stems from some form of customer engagement.
 Throughout design, implementation and review of analysis we must continue to assess whether our analysis is fit for purpose:
 Does it meet the needs of the customer?
-A project should document the scope of your analysis and any requirements, to make this assessment as easy as possible.
+Document the scope of your analysis and any requirements to make this assessment as easy as possible.
-Additional documentation that supports the auditability of your analysis includes assumption logs, technical reports describing the analysis and documentation on any verification or validation that has already been carried out.
+Support the auditability of your analysis with additional documentation, including assumption logs, technical reports describing the analysis and documentation on any verification or validation that has already been carried out.